-Offered by the College of Education and Human Development at the University of Louisville, this Special Education-focused MAT equips graduate students with relevant knowledge that they can immediately apply in the classroom.
-Teachers pursuing an MSD Alternative Certification are required to be employed on a provisional teaching certification and teaching students with MSD.
+Offered by the College of Education and Human Development at the University of Louisville, this Special Education-focused MAT equips graduates with relevant knowledge that they can immediately apply in the classroom.
+Teachers pursuing an MSD or LBD Alternative Certification are required to be employed on a provisional teaching certification.

-As a student in the online MAT program at UofL, you can cultivate the skills needed to teach students who have intellectual disabilities that impede their academic achievement and affect behavior.
-By learning how to properly adapt instructional methods and curriculum, you can make education accessible for all students.
+As a student in the online MAT program at UofL, you can cultivate the skills needed to teach students who have disabilities that affect their academic achievement and behavior.
+By learning how to implement effective instructional methods, you can make education accessible for all students.
 Specializations are available in Moderate to Severe Disabilities (MSD) and Learning and Behavior Disorders (LBD).

-This program leads to MSD certification only.
+This program leads to MSD or LBD certification only.
 Individuals completing this program would not be certified to teach general education (Elementary, Middle or Secondary) unless they completed an additional certification program.
 Graduates of this program will primarily be certified to teach students with moderate and severe disabilities or learning and behavior disorders in Kentucky.

 *Applicants who wish to enroll in the Alternative Certification program can start in the Summer Term.
-MAT Alternative Certification applicants must obtain full-time employment before the fall semester, teaching students with MSD.
+MAT Alternative Certification applicants must obtain full-time employment before the fall semester, teaching students in a special education classroom.
 Applicants who wish to start in the Fall may enroll in the Traditional option first until they obtain employment.

 Out-of-state certified teachers should be advised that we cannot guarantee that our program will meet licensure, salary, advancement or other requirements in their state.
 As part of the admission process, we will require a written statement confirming their interest in the program for personal development and that they understand the program is designed to meet Kentucky certification requirements only.
 For more information, please contact our academic advisor at firstname.lastname@example.org.